bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 2. **Interactive Visualizations** - D3 and JavaScript capabilities
 3. **Standard Data Science** - Python and R workflows
 4. **SAS Integration** - Coexistence and migration tools
+5. **Cross-Platform Workflow** - VS Code, JupyterLab, RStudio
+6. **AI-Assisted Coding** - Continue extension with Ollama

-> From batch processing to interactive analytics -
+> From batch processing to AI-powered development -
 > all in one platform.

 ---